 Expenditure elasticities are reported in Table 6.
 The estimates for solid fuels are negative and range from -0.35 to -1.74.
 These estimates are consistent with Conniffe (2000) who estimate expenditure elasticities for coal ranging from -0.43 to -0.56 for the residential sector.
-While at first appearing unusual, negative expenditure elasticities for solid fuels can be explained by considering coal and peat as traditional fuels that consumers substitute away from as their consumption set expands.
-The estimated expenditure elasticity for oil range from 0.64 to 1.95 and for gas range from 0.92 to 1.98.
+As expenditure (incomes) increases consumers substitute away from coal and peat as their consumption set expands.
+The estimated expenditure elasticities for oil range from 0.64 to 1.95 and for gas range from 0.92 to 1.98.
 Estimates for both fuels are broadly consistent with previous estimates by Conniffe (2000) and Labandeira et al. (2006) for Spain.
 Expenditure elasticity estimates for electricity vary between 0.29 to 0.84 across the models estimated.

-4.3 Error correction models
+4.3 Error Correction Models

 Table 7 presents the results for the coefficient estimates of the QUAIDS error correction models.
 Due to limited degrees of freedom the error correction models are estimated using only the Stone price index (7).
-The error correction coefficient, ψ_i , captures the speed at which fuel demand adjusts to its long-run equilibrium.
-In one model the estimates of ψ_i imply that roughly up to one third of the adjustment to long-run equilibrium occurs in one year across the four fuels.
-In the QUAIDS with demographics ECM model adjustment in oil and gas demand was estimated to occur much faster, with between 60-80% adjustment within one year.
-This latter estimate compares favourably to a 72% demand adjustment rate for a aggregate fuel product in
+The error correction coefficient, $\psi_i$ , captures the speed at which fuel demand adjusts to its long-run equilibrium.
+In the QUAIDS model the estimates of $\psi_i$ imply that roughly up to one-third of the adjustment to long-run equilibrium occurs within one year across the four fuels.
+In the QUAIDS with demographics ECM model adjustment in oil and gas demand was estimated to occur much faster, with between 60-80 per cent adjustment within one year.
+This latter estimate compares favourably to a 72 per cent demand adjustment rate for an aggregate fuel product in a nine category AIDS model for Ireland estimated by Lyons et al. (2009).